zyxue/zyxue.github.io/_posts/2016-02-29-effective-shell-navigation-operations-in-bash.md

 ### Cut/Paste:

-* `Ctrl-u`, `Ctrl-k`, `Alt-d` and `Alt-Delete` as introduced in the [Delete](#del) section above not only delete the target content, but also store the deleted content in memory for later use, so they're more like a typical Cut operation.
+* `Ctrl-u`, `Ctrl-k`, `Alt-d` and `Alt-Delete`: as introduced in the [Delete](#del) section above not only delete the targeted content, but also store the deleted content in memory for later use, so they're more like a typical Cut operation.
 * `Ctrl-y`: paste the cutted content.
 Think y as in **y**ank.
 Yank is related to paste or copy for some reason I am not sure of.
-If you happened to know, please drop me a message.
+If you happen to know why, please drop me a message.
 * `Alt-y`: paste the previously cutted content in reverse order.